-Everything we believe and everything we do at St Alban's has Jesus Christ as its centre: his life, death, resurrection and his ongoing work in the world.
+And so everything we do at St Alban's has Jesus Christ as the centre: his life, death, resurrection and his ongoing work in the world.

-For Christians the cross of Jesus Christ, that terrible and desolate scene, is actually the most beautiful part of the Christian gospel.
+For Christians, although the cross of Jesus Christ is a terrible and desolate scene, it is at the same time the most beautiful part of the Christian gospel.
 The cross is where we see God himself coming close to us, bearing our guilt, covering our shame, offering us forgiveness and giving him a fresh start at life with him.

 This is a kindness we didn’t have to earn.
 In fact we couldn’t earn it - we just receive it as a gift from our loving Father.
 We call this kindness grace.

 Authentic Christianity is not about trying to impress God.
-We can be open with God about our brokenness and weakness, and trust him to mend us.
+Which means that we can be completely open with God about our brokenness and our failures, and trust him to mend and forgive us.

-That we were created with glory - to live in joyful dependence on God as his representatives in creation.
-That we asserted our independence from God and opened the door for evil to infect God’s world.
-And, finally, that God, because of his infinite love for us, paid the infinite price to redeem us and restore creation by sending Jesus to bear our sin in his death on the cross and by raising Jesus from the dead.
+The bible tells of the way that God created us with glory to live joyfully, as we depend on God and enjoy his goodness to us.
+It tells of the way that we asserted our independence from God and opened the door for evil to infect God’s world.
+And, finally, it tells of the way that God, because of his immense love for us, paid an infinite price to redeem us and restore creation, by sending Jesus to bear our sin in his death on the cross and by raising Jesus from the dead.

 The bible is the true story of how God has entered our tragedy to restore us to glory with him.
 It's the most important book we can read.

 At St Alban’s we seek to be a community that is centred on Jesus.
-At our church services each week we sing of his great love for us.
-We confess our sins knowing he has dealt with them on the cross.
-We open the bible and read it and explain it - because we want his marvellous story to shape everything we do.
+For this reason as we gather each week in our Sunday church services we sing of his great love for us, we confess our sins rejoicing that he has dealt with them on the cross, and we read the bible and learn from it together.
+Because we want his marvellous story to shape everything we do.

-And our life together continues on the other days of the week too!
-We want to reflect God’s grace in everything we do.
-We want to love and care for each other.
-We want to bless our local community.
-We want to welcome people - regardless of their culture or background or personality or education or achievements or track record - because God’s invitation to find life in Christ is open to everyone.
+We also seek to bless our local community wherever we can.
+We welcome people from all cultures and backgrounds - no matter what their personality or education or achievements or track record - because God’s invitation to find life in Christ is open to everyone.